the hard truths about promoting your business on social media

 The reality is that the algorithm (pictured below) needs to be fed constantly.
 It eats attention.
-So it makes you create the garbage then it shoves it in front of you.
-Add scrolling features that feel like slot machines and here we are as a society.
+Add a scrolling feature that feel like a slot machine and here we are as a society.

 Social media platforms are not trying to promote you